Wang Mang: As acting emperor

 After Zhai and Liu Xin were defeated, Wang was satisfied that the empire was entirely under his control.
-So he decided to finally seize the throne and start a new dynasty.
-In the winter of 8 AD, after receiving a false prophecy written by a criminal named Ai Zhang (哀章) which pretended to be a divine decree from Emperor Gaozu (Liu Bang) stating that the throne should be given to Wang, and that Grand Empress Dowager Wang should follow this divine will, Wang issued a decree accepting the position of emperor, establishing the Xin dynasty.
+So, he decided to finally seize the throne and start a new dynasty.
+In the winter of 8 CE, after receiving a false prophecy written by a criminal named Ai Zhang (哀章) which pretended to be a divine decree from Emperor Gaozu (Liu Bang) stating that the throne should be given to Wang, and that Grand Empress Dowager Wang should follow this divine will, Wang issued a decree accepting the position of emperor, establishing the Xin dynasty.

 Early reign

-Early in his reign, Emperor Wang Mang self-confidently sought to implement his ideals of restoring the legendary golden age of the early Zhou dynasty.
-To those ends, he modified the governmental structure to better conform with Zhou standards.
+Early in his reign, Emperor Wang Mang confidently sought to implement his ideals of restoring the legendary golden age of the early Zhou dynasty as theorised in the Book of Rites.
+To that end, he modified the governmental structure to better conform with standards attributed to the Zhou.
 He also continued the regime of modifying geographical names to fit with ancient names (or more euphemistic names).
 This meant that even imperial edicts discussing the locations by their new names were forced to include notes on the old names so that the recipients of the edicts could tell what locations he was referring to.
-As part of this regime, the capital Chang'an's name was changed, involving the change of a character—長安 (eternal peace) to 常安 (constant peace).
-The characters are now homophones in Standard Mandarin, though they had distinct pronunciations at the time.
+As part of this regime, the name of the capital was changed.
+Chang'an 長安 (eternal peace) was redesignated Chang'an 常安 (constant peace).
+The characters are now homophones in Standard Mandarin but had distinct pronunciations at the time.